 Argentinean Cardinal Jorge Bergoglio has been elected as the new pope.
 The 76-year-old Pope is the first to come from Latin America and is the 266th Bishop of Rome.
 He will be known as Pope Francis I.

 White smoke was issued out of the Sistine Chapel on Wednesday 13th March 2013 telling the crowd of people outside that the Pope had been elected.
 People jumped up in joy as the curtains pulled apart to show Pope Francis standing behind them.
 He gave everyone his blessing following more cheers from the crowd.
 Everyone seemed thrilled at the idea of Francis becoming the Pope.

-When asked, a student from 8 Indigo in Rooks Heath College in Harrow said, “I think they made the right decision to elect Pope Francis, hopefully he will do his job well!”
+When asked, a student from 8 Indigo in Rooks Heath School in Harrow said, “I think they made the right decision to elect Pope Francis, hopefully he will do his job well!”
 Other people from 8 Indigo also agreed with this and said “Well done Pope Francis, You deserve it!”